Analysis | What Is the Boeing 737 Max and Which Airlines Fly It?: QuickTake

 1. Which airlines have purchased the 737 Max?

 Plenty, but most orders have yet to be fulfilled.
 As of January, Boeing reported that it had delivered 350 of the single-aisle jets to 46 airlines.
 In total, orders from more than 80 operators exceed 5,000 planes.
 Most sales are the Max 8, the model involved in both crashes.
 (There’s also, from smallest to biggest, a Max 7, 9 and 10.)
 The main operators include Southwest Airlines (31 in the fleet), American Airlines (22) and Air Canada (20).
 Norwegian Air, FlyDubai and several Chinese carriers also operate them.
-Click here for the full list.
+(Chinese airlines account for about 20 percent of 737 Max deliveries globally, and further purchases of the Chicago-based planemaker’s aircraft were said to have been touted as a possible component of a trade deal with the U.S.) Click here for the full list.

 2. Will the 737 Max be grounded?